 Want to know how to choose the perfect venue for your event?
 A venue is a big-ticket item that sets the tone of your event, so it’s important to get it right.
-Before setting your heart on a space, make sure you know exactly what to look for.
-To help you out, we’ve put together a handy site selection checklist with all the questions you should ask when scouting venues.
+Before setting your heart on a space, make sure you know exactly what kind of requirements and expectations you have for your venue.

 Ensure the venue has space for all aspects of your event (such as a ceremony and a reception area for a wedding or a stage and a dressing room for a live performance).
 Sometimes this isn’t clear until you make a site visit.
 And don’t worry, if you are far away or simply aren’t able to get there, online venue platforms like Tagvenue can help you to schedule a virtual site visit with the venue manager.

 It also pays to know who will be responsible for decorating and cleaning up, as well if you’ll have exclusive use of the venue.